cbcrg/tcoffee/docs/tcoffee_manual.rst

 What T-Coffee can't do
 ----------------------
 To be honest, a short answer will be that there is only one thing T-Coffee cannot do for you: **T-Coffee can NOT fetch sequences for you**.
 You must select the sequences you want to align beforehand and prepare your own dataset.
 We suggest you use any BLAST server and format your sequences in FASTA so that T-Coffee can use them easily.
-The ExPASy BLAST server (<http://www.expasy.ch>) provides a nice interface for integrating database searches.
+The  `ExPASy BLAST server <http://www.expasy.ch>`_ provides a nice interface for integrating database searches.

 What T-Coffee can do
 --------------------
-T-Coffee is not just a simple aligner program, it comes with multiple tools and third party software increasing the range of its possibilities; here is a non exhaustive list of tasks T-Coffee can do:
+T-Coffee is not only just an aligner program, it comes with multiple tools and third party software increasing the range of its possibilities; here is a non exhaustive list of tasks T-Coffee can perform:

 **T-Coffee can compute (or at least try to compute!) accurate Multiple Sequence Alignments of DNA, RNA or Protein sequences**.
 Several modes and options are available and will be presented all along this manual.
 The default T-Coffee accepts any kind of sequence, although some modes are specific to a given type of sequence.

-**T-Coffee can help you to reformat, trim, clean, cut, color your input (sequences, structures...) or output (alignments, trees...) data**; meaning that once you have your data ready, you can always modify them using T-Coffee command line (-other_pg seq_reformat).
+**T-Coffee can help you to reformat, trim, clean, cut, color your input (sequences, structures...) or output (alignments, trees...) data**; meaning that once you have your data and/or results ready, you can always modify them at will.

-**T-Coffee allows you to combine results obtained with several alignment methods** (see the section **FAQ for T-Coffee** for more details).
-For instance if you have an alignment coming from ClustalW, another from Dialign, and a structural alignment of some of your sequences, T-Coffee can combine all these MSAs to produce a new Multiple Sequence Alignment having the best agreement with all these methods.
+**T-Coffee allows you to combine results obtained with several alignment methods** (see the section **FAQ for T-Coffee** and **Building Multiple Sequence Alignment** for more details).
+T-Coffee can virtually combine all these MSAs you have to produce a new Multiple Sequence Alignment having the best agreement with all these methods you tried.

 **One of the most important improvement of T-Coffee is to let you combine sequences and structures**, so that your alignments are of higher quality.
 You need to have the SAP package installed to fully benefit of this facility (or to use another structural alignment method).

 .. warning:: In this particular T-Coffee mode, operations are carried out using the function "wget".
-If "wget" is not installed on your system, you can get it for free from (<http://www.wget.org>).
+If "wget" is not installed on your system, you can get it for free from  `wget <http://www.wget.org>`_.
 To make sure wget is installed on your system, type **which wget**.

 **T-Coffee allows you to extract a serie of repeats from a single sequence or a set of sequences** using MOCCA.
 In other words, if you know the coordinates of one copy of a repeat, you can extract all the other occurrences.

 .. note:: MOCCA needs some time to compute a library and then prompt you with an interactive menu.
 You just have to follow the instructions.

 **T-Coffee can be used to measure the reliability of your Multiple Sequence Alignment**.
 If you want to find out about that, read the section **FAQ for T-Coffee** or the **Technical Documentation** (-output flag).
-More details will be given in the subsection **How Good Is Your Alignment**.
+More details will be given anyway in this manual in the section **How Good Is Your Alignment?**.

-**T-Coffee can be used to compare alternative alignment**; in case you generate several alignments of the same sequences, you can compare theses alignments using the most common scores (Sum-of-Pairs or Column Score) using command lines (-other_pg aln_compare).
+**T-Coffee can be used to compare alternative alignment**; in case you generate several alignments of the same sequences, you can compare these alignments using the most common scores (Sum-of-Pairs or Column Score).
+In case you have reference alignments, you can directly benchmark your method by comparing your MSAs to your references.

 And probably many more options we will discover together all along this manual !